 "We, Yarmod?
 I made the decision to leave.
 You and Ian just followed me."

 "You're wrong, Liane.
 Do you really believe we wouldn't have stopped you if we had disagreed with your plan.
 You're underestimating our Jedi skills.
 Ian and I considered the consequences of your plan and we came to the conclusion, that you were right about the use of our lightsabers.
-We both believe it's time for us to get a real lightsaber and as you know the place where we can assemble one we follow you, but we have to reconsider the next step, for you want to go Palomintar Four, don't you?"
+We both believe it's time for us to get a real lightsaber and as you know the place where we can assemble one, we follow you, but we have to reconsider the next step, for you want to go Palomintar Four, don't you?"
 Yarmod said.

 Bewildered Liane looked at the young padawan.

 "Hey don't get angry with us, Liane, we don't want to benefit.
-It's unfair to accuse us of disloyality."
+It's unfair to accuse us of disloyalty."
 Ian said calmly, "We just follow the order we've been given: protect you and prevent that some one will bring you to Palomintar Four against your will."

 Liane sat down on a taboret opposite the two padawans.
 She looked at Yarmod who nodded in agreement.